China slowly gets back to work as nearly 100 more die from coronavirus

 Authorities told businesses to add up to 10 extra days onto Lunar New Year holidays that had been due to finish at the end of January.

-Even on Monday, a large number of workplaces remained closed and many people are working from home.
+Even on Monday, a large number of workplaces remained closed and many people worked from home.

-On one of the usually busiest subway lines in Beijing, trains were largely empty.
-The few commuters seen during peak-hour morning traffic were all wearing masks.
+Few commuters seen during the morning rush-hour on one of Beijing’s busiest subway lines.
+All were wearing masks.

 Jin Yang, who works in a department of China’s State Administration of Foreign Exchange, rode a bicycle to work instead of public transport.
-Staff were told to wear masks, avoid face-to-face meetings and the canteen was closed, he said.
+Staff were told to wear masks, avoid face-to-face meetings and the canteen was closed.

 Another employee surnamed Chen said the insurance company he worked for had barred people from taking public transport.

-“My home is in Huairou district which is far from downtown,” he said.
-“I usually take subways but this morning it cost me 200 yuan one way by cab.”
+“I usually take subways but this morning it cost me 200 yuan one way by cab,” he said.

 Hubei, the province of 60 million people that is the hardest hit by the outbreak, remains in virtual lockdown, with its train stations and airports shut and its roads sealed off.

-Some restrictions on people entering and leaving residential compounds are in place in many cities across China, and schools in many regions will be shut until the end of February.

-The extended closure of factories in the world’s second-largest economy has raised concerns for global supply chains.
+The extended closure of factories in the world’s second-largest economy has raised concerns about disruptions cascading through global supply chains.

 China’s central bank has taken a raft of steps to support the economy, including reducing interest rates and flushing the market with liquidity.
 From Monday, it will provide special funds for banks to re-lend to businesses combating the virus.

 Taiwan’s Foxconn has received Chinese government approval to resume production at a key plant in the north China city of Zhengzhou, a source with direct knowledge of the situation told Reuters on Monday.
+But the southern city of Shenzhen rejected a company request to resume work at a plant there.

 Tesla, Daimler and Ford Motor are among carmakers that have said that they will restart production at their factories on Monday.
 Gaming giant Tencent Holdings said it had asked staff to continue working from home until Feb.
 21.